-When it’s time to move out of a rental, it’s not quite as simple as pack up and go.
+When it’s time to move out of a rental, it’s not quite as simple as picking up and going.
 You’re excited about your next big step, of course, but don’t let that cloud your vision.
 Your landlord will want to inspect the apartment thoroughly before returning your security deposit so it’s helpful to get ahead of the game.
 Having a tenant move-out checklist ensures that you’ve done everything you should for a smooth exit!
-Walk through the steps below and you should be ready to move out of your rental property, and get your security deposit back.
+Walk through the steps below and you should be ready to move out of your rental property and get your security deposit back.

 1. Review your rental agreement or lease thoroughly.